11 Jan 2023

 Extraordinary General Meetings are any meeting that is not designated to be an annual general meeting.
 They are usually called by the directors of the company to approve reserved matters.
-However, members holding 5% (or 10% in some jurisdictions) of the voting shares may requisite such a meeting.
+However, members holding 5% (or 10% in some jurisdictions) of the voting shares may require such a meeting.
 In the UK and some common law countries, extraordinary general meetings are simply known as general meetings.

-If there are different classes of shares in a company, such as shares that hold particular rights like preference shares, then there is an additional type of meeting – class meeting.
+If there are different classes of shares in a company, such as shares that hold particular rights like preference shares, then there is an additional type of meeting – a class meeting.

 Adequate and proper notice must be given to those entitled to attend any company meetings:

-The notice should also contain proxy form and instructions to appoint a proxy to vote in case the recipient cannot attend the meeting.
+The notice should also contain a proxy form and instructions to appoint a proxy to vote in case the recipient cannot attend the meeting.
 In respect of any extraordinary business, one should include the text of the resolutions be included in the notice for all members to vote on it.

 For examples of notices of meetings, please see below: